 The simplest way to make new friends is to get back in touch with old ones!
 As you get older it’s easy to let friendships drift, but if you have an old friend you’ve been wanting to reconnect with for ages it’s never too late to pick up the phone.
 Perhaps you feel guilty or embarrassed about how long it’s been, but chances are they’re feeling the same way and will be pleased to hear from you.

 If you’re not sure how to start a conversation when you haven’t spoken in years why not try sending them an old photo of the two of you together with a message harking back to old times?
 Alternatively, you could use their birthday or Christmas as an excuse to send well wishes and ask them what they’re up to these days.
 If those don’t work for you a simple ‘Long time no speak!
-How’s life?’ will often do the trick.
+How’s life?’ can do the trick.

 2. Reach out to your neighbours